 (6) Messrs.
 Neborak and Hearn entered into restrictive covenant agreements with the Company, effective on August 2, 2010 and May 6, 2008, respectively.
 The agreements provide, in part, that for a period of 12 months directly following the officers termination of employment for any reason the executive must refrain from working for, engaging or generally having a financial interest in certain of the Company's competitors.
 During the non-compete period the Company is obligated to make payments to the officer equal to the base salary payments the executive would have received if he had remained in the Company's employ during such period.
-In addition the Company is required to pay for the cost of the officer's medical coverage during the non-compete period, in which case the Company would only be obligated to provide the officer with the base salary payments and medical benefits described above during the shortened non-compete period.
+In addition the Company is required to pay for the cost of the officer's medical coverage during the non-compete period.
+The Company may elect to shorten the non-competition period, in which case the Company would only be obligated to provide the officer with the base salary payments and medical benefits described above during the shortened non-compete period.